MuhammadAbdelkader/mean-todo-app/README.md

 **Developer:** Mohamed Abdelkader
 **Delivery Date:** November 28, 2025

 A professional to-do list application demonstrating modern full-stack development with the MEAN stack.
+Built with industry best practices, deployed on production-ready platforms, and ready for real-world use.

 ---